Learner drivers' insurance

 You'll get the same cover as the main driver (who'll be the policyholder), but the policy won't be in your name.
 So note that if you needed to make a claim, the policyholder could lose any no claims discount they'd built up.

-If the car is already insured, the policyholder can ask their insurer for a quote to add you on, though there may be admin fees to make changes.
+If the car is already insured by the car owner, the policyholder can ask their insurer for a quote to add you on, though there may be admin fees to make changes.
 It's therefore always worth checking if a new policy with a different insurer would work out cheaper.
-See switch mid-term and named driver insurance for full help.
+See changing car insurance and named driver insurance for full help.

 Warning.